 In 2014, Wilson left Kelowna and returned to Vancouver for family reasons.
 He rejoined EA and worked on one of the largest video game franchises in the world; FIFA.
 In 2018, Langara college interviewed him for an article and video to talk about his more than 20-year career in animation and video games, with the goal to inspire young minds.
 At the same time, Chinese game giant NetEase invited Wilson to do a Game Talk sharing.
-At present, Wilson is the Animation Department Head at Centre for Arts and Technology’s Surrey Campus.
+At present, Wilson is the Animation Department Head at Centre for Arts and Technology’s Surrey Campus as well as the Lead Instructor at Langara College.
 He is leading and managing the exciting, fun, and rewarding animation programs.
 His goal very simple: to make your passion into your profession.

 NORM ROEN | TRADITIONAL ANIMATION INSTRUCTOR